top of page

 Business Director

-This role is to take upon a leadership position with our most important retained
+This role is to take on a leadership position with our most important retained

 clients and a key role in managing a growing team of Planners.

-As we’ve grown, we’re now updating our Planning Team structure to be set up as
+As we’ve grown, we’re now updating our Planning Team structure to be set up in

 these pods and projects will be assigned based on capacity and Planner ‘fit.'

-It is a role which requires you to balance between being ‘in the weeds’ enough to
+It is a role which requires you to strike a balance between being ‘in the weeds’ enough to

-know what’s going on and being involved in the day to day whilst demonstrating
+know what’s going on: being involved in the day-to-day, with demonstrating

 leadership so that clients feel they can share feedback and have an escalation